keu/docs/astro/configure-deployment-resources.md

 Running multiple worker queues improves resource usage efficiency and enables dependent tasks with different computational requirements to coexist on the same Deployment.

-To create a new worker queue:
+1. Log in to the Cloud UI.
+2. Select a Deployment.

-1. Click **Create Worker Queue**
+3. Click **Create Worker Queue**
-2. Configure the worker queue’s settings.
+4. Configure the worker queue’s settings.
-3. Click **Update Queue**.
+5. Click **Update Queue**.

 #### Assign tasks to a worker queue

 By default, all tasks run in the default worker queue.
 To run tasks on a different worker queue, assign the task to the worker queue in your DAG code.

 To assign a task to a queue, define `queue` in the task’s operator’s settings.
-For example, all instances of the following task will run in the `short-running-tasks` queue.
+In the following example, all instances of the task run in the `short-running-tasks` queue:

 ```python
 feature_engineering = DatabricksSubmitRunOperator(